In Standalone Mode

 all of Metastore, HiveServer, DAGAppMaster, and ContainerWorkers.

-Thus manually terminate processes with the command kill
+Thus manually terminate all the processes with the command kill

 .